 Just in time for Thanksgiving!
 I am so tickled.
 I have been experimenting with this one for quite some time and I’m delighted that I finally got it right.
 The “rejects” were delicious, of course, but just didn’t hold together well enough.
 So extra thanks that this came together in time, because there’s nothing quite like a pie.
 Gluten-free, dairy free, egg free, soy-free, nut free, no grains–and really simple to make.
+If you’re low FODMAP, the filling should be perfect with maple sugar (just one slice, though!!) and use a different crust.

 Eggs make most custard-y pies work.
 Without eggs…it’s just not the same.
 Flaxseed usually doesn’t cut it.
 And I do have a sweet potato pie with gelatin, but I just cannot get over the idea of gelatin.
 Sue me.